freee/likhait-technical-test/README.md

 ## 1. Timeline and Communication

-- **Duration**: You have 7 calendar days to complete this assessment, starting from the time the invitation email was received.
+- **Duration**: You have 3 calendar days to complete this assessment, starting from the time the invitation email was received.
-- **Support**: If you have any questions regarding the requirements or encounter issues with the repository, please reply directly to this email (careers@likhait.com).
+- **Support**: We do not provide technical support.

 ## 2. Environment Setup